Thinking of Rehoming your Dog?

 - We ask you to please provide as much info as possible on the following form.
 You may be asked to provide photos and video footage.
 This may be shared with veterinary staff or behaviour specialists, who are not employees of FHT.

-- You must be prepared to bring your dog to one of our regional kennels to be assessed by a qualified behaviourist.
+- If you are happy for your dog to come into our kennels, you must be prepared to bring them to either our Devon or Somerset locations to be assessed by a qualified behaviourist.
 The outcome of this assessment will determine whether or not we will be able to rehome your dog.

 By submitting a form for your dog, you agree to the above.